azevedolab/taba/README.md

 # Taba: Tool to Analyze Binding Affinity
-<B>Message posted on January 30, 2021.</B>

 Warning!
-Due to recent changes in the protein data bank, we had to update all programs that we developed.
-The download python scripts of Taba, SAnDReS, and SFSXplorer do not work anymore.
-I am working on the update of all these programs, and soon I will release new versions.
-Thank you very much for your patience.
+We are currently updating Taba to integrate it with SAnDReS 2.0.
+We expect to release a new version of Taba by August/2023.
-                                            Prof. Walter F. de Azevedo, Jr.
+                                            Prof. Walter F. de Azevedo, Jr. (Posted on February 22, 2023)
-                                            I am a free thinker influencing science and technology.

 <h3>Taba Citation</h3>

 Please cite the following reference (<a href="https://www.ncbi.nlm.nih.gov/pubmed/31410856">da Silva AD et al., 2020</a>) if the Taba program was useful.